kimor44/Wild-series/README.md

 # Wild-series

-To install this website :
+To install this website project :

 -Clone the project to download its content